PiNet/PiNet/README.md

 It is currently pre-alpha quality so I take no responsibility for deleted data or damage caused by it.

 Use at your own risk

+__More information can be found on the blog post http://pi.gbaman.info/?p=256__

 ###How to install

+__A full userguide can be found at http://pi.gbaman.info/wp-content/uploads/2014/05/small_Userguide-pi-ltsp-full-size.pdf__

 To use, first install Debian wheezy onto your server and download the ```Pi_ltsp``` file.